TomaszCPL/currency_converter_API/README.md

 My solution to Kiwi.com task.I've decided to use Flask due to the simplicity of the project.

 ## Getting started
-Install all the dependencies from the requirements.txt file with following command:
+I.Install all the dependencies from the requirements.txt file with following command:

 ` pip3 install -r requirements.txt `

-Run Flask app and generate GET request.
+II.Run Flask app and generate GET request.

 ## Parameters
 You will need to provide: